privacyguides/privacyguides.org/docs/basics/common-threats.en.md

 Broadly speaking, we categorize our recommendations into seven categories of threats or goals that apply to most people.
 You may be concerned with one, a few, or all of these possibilities, and the tools and services you use depends on what your goals are.
 You may also have specific threats outside of these categories as well, which is perfectly fine!
 The important part is developing an understanding of the benefits and shortfallings of the tools you choose to use, because virtually none of them will protect you from every threat imaginable.

-- <span class="pg-purple" title="Protects your activities from being tied to your real-life identity">:fontawesome-solid-user-secret: Anonymity</span> - Shielding your online activity from your real-life identity, protecting you from people who are trying to uncover your identity specifically.
+- <span class="pg-purple" title="Protects your activities from being tied to your real-life identity">:material-incognito: Anonymity</span> - Shielding your online activity from your real-life identity, protecting you from people who are trying to uncover your identity specifically.
 - <span class="pg-red" title="Protects you from malicious agents targeting you specifically">:material-target-account: Targeted Attacks</span> - Being protected  from dedicated hackers or other malicious agents trying to gain access to *your* data or devices specifically.
 - <span class="pg-orange" title="Protects you from malware and other passive attacks">:material-bug-outline: Passive Attacks</span> - Being protected from things like malware, data breaches, and other attacks that are made against many people at once.
 - <span class="pg-teal" title="Protects your data from being readable by your service provider">:material-server-network: Service Providers</span> - Protecting your data from service providers, e.g. with end-to-end encryption rendering your data unreadable to the server.
-- <span class="pg-blue" title="Protects you from mass surveillance programs">:material-eye-outline: State Surveillance</span> - Protection from government agencies, organizations, websites, and services working together to track your activities.
+- <span class="pg-blue" title="Protects you from state mass surveillance programs">:material-eye-outline: State Surveillance</span> - Protection from government agencies, organizations, websites, and services working together to track your activities.
-- <span class="pg-brown" title="Protects you from third-party tracking networks">:material-advertisements: Corporate Tracking</span> - Protecting yourself from big advertising networks like Google and Facebook, as well as a myriad of other third-party trackers.
+- <span class="pg-brown" title="Protects you from third-party tracking networks">:material-account-cash: Surveillance Capitalism</span> - Protecting yourself from big advertising networks like Google and Facebook, as well as a myriad of other third-party trackers.
 - <span class="pg-green" title="Protects your data from being publicly accessible">:material-account-search: Public Exposure</span> - Limiting the information about you online that is accessible to search engines or the general public.

 Some of these threats may weigh more than others.
 For example, a software developer might have a hacker as their primary threat, but beyond that they would also want privacy from the websites they visit and so on.
 Likewise, an average Joe may have mass surveillance programs and service provider data access as their primary threat, but beyond that they also need to have decent security to prevent malware from stealing their data.

 ## Anonymity vs Privacy

-<span class="pg-purple" title="Protects your activities from being tied to your real-life identity">:fontawesome-solid-user-secret: Anonymity</span>
+<span class="pg-purple" title="Protects your activities from being tied to your real-life identity">:material-incognito: Anonymity</span>

 Anonymity is often confused for privacy, but it's a distinct concept.
 While privacy is a set of choices you make about how your data is used and shared, anonymity is the complete disassociation of your online activities from your real-life identity.